GouravSingh2580/haxplore-2.0-submissions/README.md

-# HaXplore 2.0 - Submission Report Format
+# HaXplore 2.0 - Submission Report

 This is the official code repository for _The Comrades_ .
 This _web app_ was developed during HaXplore 2.0,
 the online hackathon conducted by Codefest, the annual departmental fest of the Computer Science department, IIT BHU Varanasi.